q3769/conseq4j/README.md

      * @return a Future representing pending completion of the submitted task */
     <T> Future<T> submit(Callable<T> task, Object sequenceKey);

+    /**
+     * Nonblocking, initiates an orderly shutdown in which previously submitted tasks are executed, but no new tasks
+     * will be accepted.
+Invocation has no additional effect if already shut down.
+     */
+    void shutdown();

+    /**
+     * @return true if all tasks have completed following shut down.
+Note that isTerminated is never true unless
+     *         shutdown was called first.
+     */
+    boolean isTerminated();
 }
 ```